 The report is one of three public threat and risk assessments in Norway, published in the first quarter of each year, the other two being published by the Norwegian Police Security Service (PST) and the National Security Agency (NSM).

-This year's Focus is the thirteenth in the series and was published on 13 February 2023.
+This year's Focus is the fourteenth in the series and was published on 12 February 2024.
 It is available in both Norwegian and English as a digital edition or PDF.
 Previous years' publications can be found in the archive further down the page.